wessenstam/ts2019/apis/apis.rst

 API v3
 ~~~~~~

-Status: Available
+*Status: Available*

-The v3 APIs, which were released as GA on April 17th 2018, are the first departure from how things were done before.
+The v3 APIs, which were released in April 2018, are a departure from the previous API design.

 We had standard GET requests to get data from a cluster and standard POST methods to make changes - the v3 APIs are a bit different.
 All the previous APIs still required the developer to tell the system what to do and how to do it.
 The v3 APIs, on the other hand, are the first APIs built around an Intentful paradigm, that is, `move the programming from the user to the machine`.
 Instead of writing a ton of code to get something done, we tell the system what the desired state is and the system will “figure out” the best way to get there.
 This will sound somewhat familiar to those using configuration management frameworks like Salt, Puppet, Chef, Ansible, PowerShell DSC etc.